 - 6.1.
-The Resource supports a number of partnerships including: - 6.2.
+The Resource supports a number of partnerships including:- - 6.2.
 Seniors Together in South Lanarkshire: Formerly Better Government for Older People, the project has been re-branded and will continue to work as a multi-agency partnership which involves people aged 50+ from the local community in meaningful engagement to enable them to influence the policy and service provision of partner agencies.
 In addition to a steering committee and a number of thematic task groups, the project has an Older People's Assembly which meets on a quarterly basis and receives excellent attendance.
-Activities of note have included:- - involvement in consultation exercises including the Council's 2009/2010 Budget Consultation and proposed savings - involvement in consultation on the redevelopment of the Hamilton bus station - 6.3.
+Activities of note have included:- - involvement in consultation exercises including the Council's 2010/11 Budget Consultation and proposed savings - running of the second annual Big Event promoting active aging to the community - 6.3.
 South Lanarkshire Disability Partnership: This is a user led partnership bringing together the Council and other agencies such as NHS Lanarkshire and Strathclyde Police with representatives from the voluntary sector.
 The objective of the group is to improve dialogue amongst these organisations and the community, and to give disabled people an opportunity to influence policy and service provision.
 A number of specialist sub-groups exist to discuss specific issues relating to planning/building control and access issues, housing, health and licensing of taxis.
-Other activities during 2009/2010 included:-
+Other activities during 2010/11 included:- - conducting access visits to Stonehouse and Fernhill Community Facilities - assisting with mystery shopper exercises for Housing and Technical Resources - involvement in developing and reviewing election materials to improve access to the voting process.
+This has involved access visits to a number of polling stations - 6.4.
+Diversity Monitoring Group (DMG): The DMG continues to implement its revised remit with a view to covering protected characteristics as set out by legislation.
+This will aim to build upon the successful partnership work of the group and ensure that matters surrounding harassment and discrimination within the community are being dealt with fairly and that work is ongoing to reduce the incidences of such crime.